 Gardening tips: Pick small pots for herbs or veggies that don’t need too much space.
 Use kitchen waste to create manure for the garden.
 A simple way to make manure is, collecting the daily kitchen waste, grinding it in the grinder with some water and adding a spoonful of this paste to the pots.

 My MIL found cooking to be a refreshing activity.
 She was a fabulous cook but schizophrenia had left her bereft of any enthusiasm.
 So, hubby would urge her to make some or other dish.
 Her enthusiasm knew no bounds when in the kitchen and she would forget all her pain and worries!

 Cooking tips for beginners: All you need to do is look up easy recipes on Pinterest or YouTube.
-Start with something that’s not only easy, but requires ingredients that are a personal favourite.
+Start with something that’s not only easy but requires ingredients that are a personal favorite.
 Cook a dish for yourself when you are home alone and watch your mind relax.

 6 Write in your daily journal